 Surgical removal with wide margins around the tumour is the best treatment option.
 Recurrence after removal is rare.

-Injection of sterile water or cisplatin into the mast cell tumour have also been described as effective in some cases.
+Injection of certain drugs into the mast cell tumour may be effective in some cases.

 The prognosis for the common benign form of mast cell tumour is good.